PaulSchiretz/pgl-backup/README.md

 Your backup target will be organized like this:
 ```
 /path/to/your/backup-target/
-├── pgl-backup.conf (The configuration for this backup set)
+├── pgl-backup.config.json (The configuration for this backup set)
 ├── PGL_Backup_Current/ (The active incremental backup)
 ├── PGL_Backup_Archives/ (Timestamped historical incremental archives)
 └── PGL_Backup_Snapshots/ (Timestamped snapshots from snapshot mode)